dfoverdx/PokeStreamer-Tools-Docs/docs/setup.md

 *   [LuaSocket 2.0.2 32-bit](http://files.luaforge.net/releases/luasocket/luasocket/luasocket-2.0.2) - The included LuaSocket binaries in `/lua/` are [64-bit versions](https://download.zerobrane.com/luasocket-win64.zip) (as they're harder to come by).
 If you are using a 32-bit emulator, you will need to download the 32-bit version and replace the 64-bit versions.
 *   [Discord](https://discordapp.com/) - Required for SoulLink live linking functionality
-*   Merging tool - when updating to the latest version of the PokeStreamer Tool, incoming changes may conflict with changes you've made to your config.
+*   Merging tool - when updating to the latest version of the Pokémon Soul.Link, incoming changes may conflict with changes you've made to your config.
 A merge tool can be helpful in resolving those conflicts.
     *   [Meld](http://meldmerge.org/) - A simple, clean tool for comparing files/folders with decent merge capability
     *   [VS Code](https://code.visualstudio.com/) - Overkill if you are only using it for merging, but on top of making merging very easy, it's the best text editor I've found